Steve Longa: Professional career

+Pre-draft

-Longa was rated the 17th best inside linebacker in the 2016 NFL Draft by NFLDraftScout.com.
+Longa was rated the 17th best inside linebacker in the 2016 draft by NFLDraftScout.com.
 Lance Zierlein of NFL.com predicted that he would be drafted in the sixth or seventh rounds.
 Zierlein stated that "Longa could factor in as an eventual starter at some point, but he might have to prove himself on special teams early in his career to earn his initial roster spot."

 Seattle Seahawks

-Longa signed with the Seattle Seahawks in May 2016 after going undrafted in the 2016 NFL Draft.
+Longa signed with the Seattle Seahawks in May 2016 after going undrafted in the 2016 draft.
 He was released on September 3, 2016.

 Detroit Lions

-On September 5, 2016, Longa was signed to the Detroit Lions' practice squad.
-He was promoted to the active roster on October 8 and made his NFL debut on October 9 against the Philadelphia Eagles.
-He was released on October 11 and re-signed to the team's practice squad on October 13, 2016.
-He signed a reserve/future contract with the Lions on January 9, 2017.
+On September 5, 2016, Longa was signed to the practice squad of the Detroit Lions.
+He was promoted to the active roster on October 8 and made his NFL debut on October 9 against the Philadelphia Eagles, appearing in 15 snaps on special teams.
+He was released on October 11 and re-signed to the team's practice squad on October 13.

+Longa signed a reserve/future contract with the Lions on January 9, 2017.
+He appeared in a career-high 15 games in 2017, recording 12 solo tackles and one assisted tackle while appearing in 14 snaps on defense and 302 snaps on special teams.
+He was inactive for the Week 9 game against the Green Bay Packers.

 On August 20, 2018, Longa was placed on injured reserve after suffering a torn ACL.
+He missed the entire season due to the injury.

-On August 31, 2019, Longa was waived by the Lions and re-signed to the practice squad.
-He was promoted to the active roster on October 26, 2019.
+On August 31, 2019, he was waived by the Lions and re-signed to the practice squad the next day.
+Longa was promoted to the active roster on October 26.
+He appeared in 10 games during the 2019 season, totaling seven solo tackles and eight assisted tackles while playing 54 snaps on defense and 176 snaps on special teams.
 The Lions released Longa on April 15, 2020.

+Overall, he played in 26 games during his NFL career, recording 19 solo tackles and nine assisted tackles while appearing in 68 snaps on defense and 493 snaps on special teams.

 Personal life

 Longa's father, Etienne Longa, played soccer in Cameroon.
+Steve became an American citizen in 2019.